comptoolsres/comptoolsres.github.io/index.md

 ### Asynchronous meetings: Tue, Thurs

-* On Tuesday and Thursday, students will work on projects either independently or in groups.
+* On Tuesday and Thursday, students will work on projects either independently or in small, virtual groups.
 * These sessions can be more flexible in timing and will give you and your classmates times to get more hands-on experience and challenge yourselves to learn on your own.
 * There will still be content that needs to be covered, and students should plan on working on Tuesday and Thursday, but can generally do the work whenever is convenient for them.

 ### Office hours: Thursday and by appointment

 * I have scheduled office hours for **Thursday between 11:00am and 2:00pm**.
 I am also available at other times by appointment.
 {% include tip.html content="Coding is not always easy.
 Simple solutions are not always obvious.
 There will be some frustration.
-I expect that you will need help--that is why I teach this course!
+I expect that you will need help.
+You should expect that you will need help.
 I want to help you!
 I cannot always help if you don't ask.
 Please ask for help." %}

-## Course textbooks <i class="fas fa-book"></i>
+## Course textbooks

 The main texts for the course are: